 The third death is the laying down of our will in obedience to the will of God.
 We may suffer delayed gratification of what we desire fervently.
 We may be required to continue doing things that are unpleasant.
 We may be “carried” where we do not choose to go (John 21:18).

 The third resurrection we are terming conquest.
 The third resurrection brings us into oneness with Christ in God, with the resulting achievement of the fullness of the Glory of God.
 We have been redeemed fully when every aspect of our personality is perfectly at rest in the will of God and lives as an integral, eternal part of Christ.

-There are other titles we could have assigned to the third area of resurrection, such as "consecration," or "perfection," or "throne-life."
-The term conquest suggests the warfare necessary to entrance into the promised-land rest of God, and speaks also of the life of victory in Christthe dynamic, faith-filled Christian discipleship that keeps on marching toward the "city that hath foundations."
+There are other titles we could have assigned to the third area of resurrection, such as “consecration,” or “perfection,” or “throne-life.”
+The term conquest suggests the warfare necessary to entrance into the promised-land rest of God, and speaks also of the life of victory in Christ—the dynamic, faith-filled Christian discipleship that keeps on marching toward the “city that has foundations.”